 Due diligence: Due diligence is an investigation or audit of a business by a prospective buyer or investor.
 The goal is to understand the business’s assets, liabilities and potential.

-D-U-N-S number: Business can apply for a Data Universal Numbering System (D-U-N-S number) from Dun & Bradstreet (D&B).
+D-U-N-S number: Businesses can apply for a Data Universal Numbering System (D-U-N-S number) from Dun & Bradstreet (D&B).
 The D-U-N-S number is a unique identifier that D&B can use to tie your business to your business credit accounts.
 Having a D-U-N-S number is a requirement for building business credit with D&B.

 Emergency fund: Money that a business owner saves to help cover unexpected costs that come with running a business.